Google Chrome

 Google Chrome is a cross-platform web browser developed by Google.
 It was first released in 2008 for Microsoft Windows, built with free software components from Apple WebKit and Mozilla Firefox.
-Versions were later released for Linux, macOS, iOS, and also for Android, where it is the default browser.
-The browser is also the main component of ChromeOS, where it serves as the platform for web applications.
+Versions were later released for Linux, macOS, iOS, iPadOS, and also for Android, where it is the default browser.
+The browser is also the main component of ChromeOS, on which it serves as the platform for web applications.

 Most of Chrome's source code comes from Google's free and open-source software project Chromium, but Chrome is licensed as proprietary freeware.
-WebKit was the original rendering engine, but Google eventually forked it to create the Blink engine; all Chrome variants except iOS now use Blink.
+WebKit was the original rendering engine, but Google eventually forked it to create the Blink engine; all Chrome variants except iOS used Blink as of 2017.